jorrizza/document_foo/README.md

 ============

 Written as a result of a bet.
-Creating a document management system from scratch is possible without Rails.
+Creating a document management system within a day from scratch is possible without Rails.
 Here's the proof.

 Technical Details
 -----------------